 Lucidpress is a new cloud-based-yet-desktop-caliber publishing application.

 The story behind the Church of Jesus Christ is remarkably simple and powerful.

 The things you can do with CSS these days are amazing.
 I was inspired by the beautiful Jekyll logo and set out to see if I could do something similar using only CSS.

 I've always wondered what motivates people (including myself) to contribute to the open source community.
 Dan Pink hits the nail on the head and the RSA animation drives the point home.

-This post is intended for the budding programmer who is ready to take his or her productivity to the next level.
+This post is intended for the budding programmer who is ready to take their productivity to the next level.
 Git is one of the best ways to do just that.